Christian Køhler

-Christian Thobo Køhler (born 10 April 1996), also known as TK, is a Danish footballer who plays as a midfielder for Fremad Amager.
+Christian Thobo Køhler (born 10 April 1996), also known as TK, is a Danish retired footballer who played as a midfielder and current Team Manager of the Danish U-16 and U-17 national teams.

 Club career

 FC Nordsjælland

 Køhler is a product of FC Nordsjælland, which he joined as a U12 player.
 He got his FC Nordsjælland debut on 1 May 2016.
 Køhler played the whole match in a 2–2 draw against Randers FC in the Danish Superliga, where he also scored a goal.

 Køhler got his contract extended in the summer 2016 until the summer 2018.
-After 19 league games for FCN in the 2016/17 season, Køhler became a attractive player on the market.
+After 19 league games for FCN in the 2016/17 season, Køhler became an attractive player on the market.
 He had interest from FC Helsingør and Viborg FF.

 FC Helsingør

 On 13 July 2017, newly promoted Danish Superliga-side FC Helsingør signed Køhler on a two-year contract.
 Køhler played his first game for the club on 16 July 2017 against Hobro IK.
 Køhler left the club at the end of the 2018/19 season.